Cake Troubleshooting Guide

 image of an 8-inch WASC cake layer that's been leveled and trimmed with a serrated knife to remove the caramelization

 My go-to vanilla cake recipe doesn’t rise up much as it bakes!
 It rises by about a centimeter.
 Some people think they did something wrong because of the limited rise, but it’s formulated to bake flat.
-As long as the cake texture is soft and fluffy, the layers turned out exactly how they should.
+As long as the cake texture is soft and fluffy, the layers turned out exactly as they should.

 How to prevent this in the future: